01 of 04

 - Cost: The tour, including more than generous refreshments and lunch, costs £85 per person.
-Do factor in train fare to the pick up point.
-From London Paddington Station, off peak return (round trip) fare in 2016 is about £49, but using the National Rail Enquiries Cheapest Fare Finder, I found a round trip for £12 when purchased as two one-day tickets.
+Do factor in train fare to the pickup point.
+From London Paddington Station, off-peak return (round trip) fare in 2016 is about £49, but using the National Rail Enquiries Cheapest Fare Finder, we found a round trip for £12 when purchased as two one-day tickets.

 - To Book: Telephone +44 (0)1608 674 700 or book online.

-- Visit their website for pictures of some of the typical sights on this tour.
+- Visit the website for pictures of some of the typical sights on this tour.